 Google provides three options for making your events eligible to appear on the search engine.

-- If you’re using a third-party website to post your events, such as ticketing websites or social media platforms, your event publisher may already be participating in the event search experience.
-Check to search for a popular event shown on the platform then check to see if the listing is displayed.
+- Suppose you use a third-party website to post your events, such as ticketing websites or social media platforms.
+In that case, your event publisher may already participate in the event search experience.
+Check to search for a popular event shown on the platform, then check to see if the listing is displayed.
 If your event publisher has integrated with Google, you can continue to post events with the third-party website.

 - If you’re using a content management system (CMS) like WordPress and lack access to your HTML, check for plugins that can add structured data to your website for you.
 There are lots to choose from in WordPress, such as SNIP – Structured Data Plugin for WordPress, Schema App, and WP Rich Snippets.
 Other CMS platforms may have limited options.
-If you’re not able to find a plugin that works with your CMS, you can make use of the Data Highlighter to alert Google to your events without needing to edit the HTML on your site.
+If you cannot find a plugin that works with your CMS, you can use the Data Highlighter to alert Google to your events without editing the HTML on your site.

-- If you’re comfortable with it or work with a web professional or hired an SEO Company who can do it for you, you can edit your HTML to use structured data and integrate it with Google.
+- If you’re comfortable with it, work with a web professional, or hire an SEO Company who can do it for you, you can edit your HTML to use structured data and integrate it with Google.
 It would be best if you selected the HTML of the event pages.
 Our SEO Services include everything you need, especially the schema to get your events noticed.
 We are experts in creating, writing, and developing schema that validates.

 Structured Data: Event Properties